As adults we take for granted our food habits and digestive

 Rice+jeera water

-Did not spit out, played with spoon eager to put it in mouth
+Did not spit out, played with spoon eager to put it in

 Liked the taste